 - Jeyne Merryweather, considered a potential bride for King Aegon III Targaryen.

-- Lord Marq Merryweather, became one of the seven regents of young King Aegon III Targaryen in 136 AC.
+- Lord Marq Merryweather, became one of the regents of young King Aegon III Targaryen in 136 AC.

 - A Dance with Dragons, Appendix.